 Page for parents and study participants

-There are many events in life that can make parents feel insecure about their finances.
-For example, becoming unemployed, falling ill or having a baby.
-Everyone can feel anxious and stressed about their finances at some point in their life, and everyone can benefit from the help of an advisor from time to time.
+There are many events in life that can make someone feel worried about their finances.
+For example, unemployment, sick leave or starting a family.
+Everyone can feel anxious and stressed about their finances at some point in their life, and everyone can benefit from the help of a counsellor from time to time.
 If you are interested in getting support with your finances, help is available.

-The purpose of the study is to test a new approach where you as a parent can answer questions about your finances during your family's visit to child health care.
+The purpose of the study is to test a new approach where you as a parent can talk about finances with someone.
 If you feel that something is difficult with your finances, or you are worried that it will become more difficult in the future, you can get help.
 Through Healthier Wealthier Families, you can get in touch with a budget and debt counsellor in your home municipality.
 The counselling is free, so it doesn't cost any money to contact them.
 They also have confidentiality, which means that what you talk about in the counselling will not be disclosed to anyone else.

 The aim of the study is to reduce the number of families with children experiencing financial difficulties.

-Budget and debt counselling are services available in all municipalities.
+Budget and debt counselling is a service available in all municipalities.
 A budget and debt counsellor can, among other things, help people to:

-• Planning for their finances and creating a budget
+• Making a plan for their finances and creating a budget

 • Help with managing and clearing debts